sfoley3/sfoley3.github.io/_pages/about.md

 ## Presentations

+Foley, Sean, Shao, Bowei, and Faytak, Matthew.
+(2024).
+Relating frication to articulation in Standard Mandarin apical vowels. *Poster presented at the 13th International Seminar on Speech Production*. [pdf](/files/issp_poster.pdf)

+Foley, Sean.
+(2023).
+The coarticulatory behavior of Standard Mandarin apical vowels. *Paper presented at the 20th International Congress of Phonetic Sciences*.

 Foley, Sean & Dylan Elliott (2022).
 Revisiting Central Ngwi Tones: a computational approach.
 Poster presented at *The Annual Meeting of the Linguistic Society of America*.
 Washington, D.C.
 Jan.
 6-9. [pdf](/files/Revisiting_CN_tones_lsa.pdf)

 Foley, Sean (2021).
 The acoustics of apical vowels in two endangered Ngwi languages.
 Paper presented at *The 57th Annual Meeting of the Chicago Linguistic Society*.
 May 6-8 (Virtual).